MuhammadHassan2020/Data-Balancing-with-Gen-AI-Credit-Card-Fraud-Detection/README.md

 > Blue = Real Fraud | Orange = Synthetic Fraud
 > A strong overlap indicates successful data generation and realistic learning by the GAN.

----

-## 🚀 Future Enhancements

-- Deploy trained model as a Flask or FastAPI API.
-- Experiment with Conditional GANs for more targeted synthesis.
-- Evaluate performance on other financial fraud datasets.

----

 ## 🤔 Why This Project?

 This project demonstrates the practical use of **Generative AI** in fraud analytics.
 By combining GANs and machine learning, it showcases an advanced technique to solve real-world problems like data imbalance, making it ideal for a data science and AI portfolio.

----

-## 📂 Project Structure